By Sophie Arni

-Harlem-native A$AP Rocky and the Upper East Side Sotheby's HQ proved to be a match made in heaven last week in New York.
+Harlem-native A$AP Rocky and the Upper East Side Sotheby's galleries proved to be a match made in heaven last week in New York.
 Sotheby's, of the leading auction houses, hosted the rapper's unveiling of Testing, his third studio album.
 In a 90-minutes performance art piece entitled Lab Rat, the artist took upon himself to share a poignant commentary on social media fame.
 And this, to the 100 or so attendees and to the whole world via live Youtube stream.
-With hundreds of thousands of fans around the world, dozens of high-profile collaborations, millions of Instagram followers, multiple attendances to the Met Gala, the Grammy's, Cannes Film Festival, Art Basel Miami, Paris Fashion Week and all other key worldly cultural events - A$AP Rocky represents the image of art 'cool' today.
-But he proved that all these appearances are only a small part of his psyche and often times hinder his artistic potential.
+With hundreds of thousands of fans around the world, dozens of high-profile collaborations, millions of Instagram followers, multiple attendances to the Met Gala, the Grammy's, Cannes Film Festival, Art Basel Miami, Paris Fashion Week, and all other key worldly cultural events - A$AP Rocky represents the image of art 'cool' today.

-With hundreds of thousands of fans around the world, dozens of high-profile collaborations, millions of Instagram followers, multiple attendances to the Met Gala, the Grammy's, Cannes Film Festival, Art Basel Miami, Paris Fashion Week and all other key worldly cultural events - A$AP Rocky represents the image of art 'cool' today.
-But he proved that all these appearances are only a small part of his psyche and often times hinder his artistic potential.
+With hundreds of thousands of fans around the world, dozens of high-profile collaborations, millions of Instagram followers, multiple attendances to the Met Gala, the Grammy's, Cannes Film Festival, Art Basel Miami, Paris Fashion Week and all other worldly cultural events - A$AP Rocky represents the image of art 'cool' today.

 A$AP Rocky coming-of-age was in the sweet spot between Harlem and SoHo, between rough concrete and cobblestone pavements, between comforting community and aspirational vitrines.